ironor25/Rust_projects/rust_text_file_reader/ReadMe.md

 # Rust Text File Reader

-This project is a simple Rust application designed to read and process text files.
+This project is a simple Rust cli application designed to read and process text files.
 It demonstrates basic file handling and string manipulation in Rust.

 ## Features